Eggless Birthday Cake

 This website uses affiliate links, which means I may earn a commission if you click on the link and make a purchase.

-This Eggless Birthday Cake is a classic chocolate cake with cream cheese funfetti frosting.
+This Eggless Birthday Cake is a classic chocolate cake with funfetti cream cheese frosting.
 No need for random ingredients you'll only use once, this Eggless Birthday Cake uses simple ingredients that you probably already have in your pantry and fridge!

 If you want more eggless desserts, be sure to check out my Eggless Chocolate Chip Cookies, Eggless Chocolate Peanut Butter Pudding, or my Blueberry Almond Galette.